 There are no hard-and-fast rules here—choose patterns you like and make sure there are a variety of scales.
 If you get crazy with color and pattern, keep the walls white or stick with solids on the bed and window treatments.Continue to 6 of 8 below.

 06 of 08

 An element that is very common in eclectic bedrooms, although not a definer of the style, is the use of repurposed or recycled materials.
 That can mean anything from furniture made from reclaimed wood, like the lovely headboard shown here from Red in Fred, to creatively repurposing a stack of suitcases into a nightstand or an old ladder into a headboard.
 The weathered, well-loved appearance common to many repurposed materials complements many other finishes, making these items perfect in the eclectic bedroom.Continue to 7 of 8 below.

 Show Off Your Personality

 An eclectic room showcases the individuality of its owner, so take the opportunity to get personal.
 Whimsical touches, unique accents or treasured pieces collected throughout your travels are all perfect ways to reveal the real you.
 Don’t worry if they don’t “match”—that’s the beauty of eclecticism.Continue to 8 of 8 below.

 While every room needs a variety of textures to add interest and depth, an eclectic bedroom plays with texture to increase the whimsical, unique vibe of the space.
 Mix and match a wide range of textures, as done skillfully in the room featured here: shaggy throw pillows, mirrored surfaces, various fabrics, smooth wood, and matte walls.

-Other ways to add texture include carpet or area rugs, distressed wood, metal (either shiny or matte) trim on furniture, heavy fabrics like velvet or denim, nubby knit fabrics, sheer curtains and painted or collaged artwork.
+Other ways to add texture include carpet or area rugs, distressed wood, metal trim on furniture, heavy fabrics like velvet or denim, nubby knit fabrics, sheer curtains, and painted or collaged artwork.